NitheshD05/my-notes/content/test.md

 ## Site Update Note

 I've started by uploading my HTB write-ups, but stay tuned for more!
-I will be adding Blogs for Penetartion Testing as I continue to build and improve the site.
+I will be adding Blogs for Penetration Testing as I continue to build and improve the site.